 Rossebo AB, Pedersen TR, Boman K, et al. Intensive lipid lowering with simvastatin and ezetimibe in aortic stenosis.
 N Engl J Med 2008;Sep 2:[Epub ahead of print].

 Detailed Results From the SEAS (Simvastatin and Ezetimibe in Aortic Stenosis) Trial.
 Presented by Dr. Terje Pedersen at the European Society of Cardiology Congress, Munich, Germany, August/September 2008.

 Press conference, Dr. Terje Pedersen on behalf of the SEAS investigators, July 21, 2008, London.
 Press release.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Valvular Heart Disease, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Hypertension, Mitral Regurgitation
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Hypertension, Mitral Regurgitation